Skip to main content

 Source

-pub async fn get_surb_balancer_config( &self, id: &SessionId, ) -> Result<Option<SurbBalancerConfig>>
+pub fn get_surb_balancer_config( &self, id: &SessionId, ) -> Result<Option<SurbBalancerConfig>>

 Retrieves the configuration of SURB balancing for the given Session.